rtewhey/MPRA_Tag_Analysis/README.md

 `perl compile_bc.pl samples.txt <output_file.out>`

-sample.txt has the sampleID in column 1 and the .tag in column 2 (see example in the repo)
+samples.txt has the sampleID in column 1 and the .tag in column 2 (see example in the repo)